cloudbees/terraform-aws-cloudbees-ci-eks-addon/README.md

 > [!NOTE]
 > For more information on pricing, see the [Amazon EBS pricing page](https://aws.amazon.com/ebs/pricing/) and the [Amazon EFS pricing page](https://aws.amazon.com/efs/pricing/).

-## Motivation

-Easing adoption of CloudBees CI by:

-- Providing a CloudBees CI terraform module to deploy [CloudBees CI in EKS](https://docs.cloudbees.com/docs/cloudbees-ci/latest/eks-install-guide/) via Helm.
-- Provide a series of blueprints (examples of implementation) using the CloudBees CI Add-on module.
-- Using [AWS Terraform EKS Addons](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/) as the single point of truth for third-party EKS Addons.
-Note that some of the addons are required and others are optional.

-> [!NOTE]
-> For a better understading of the AWS the EKS blueprints' scope, please read the section [Consumption](https://aws-ia.github.io/terraform-aws-eks-blueprints/#consumption) and [Terraform Caveats](https://aws-ia.github.io/terraform-aws-eks-blueprints/#terraform-caveats) in its documentation.

 ## CloudBees License